dragonmux/crunch/docs/crunch.md

 #### Memory Inequality

+`assertMemNotEqual` validates that the memory pointed to by two pointers has different contents to each other.

-`assertMemEqual` allows for safe comparison of two blocks of memory, so allowing arbitrary object comparisons.
+`assertMemNotEqual` allows for safe comparison of two blocks of memory, so allowing arbitrary object comparisons.
-When the two memory blocks have the same contents, the assertion fails and prints a diagnostic, aborting the test case.
+When the two memory blocks do not have different contents, the assertion fails and prints a diagnostic, aborting the test case.

 ### Boolean Equality Assertions